 Colt and Celent recently teamed up to look at how cloud adoption is changing in the capital markets.
-We produced a report, which can be downloaded here, that uncovered some interesting results.
+We produced a report, that uncovered some interesting results.
 For capital markets, cloud is beginning to become the all-pervasive technology that it is in many other industries and market participants are now asking how they can move to the cloud, rather than whether they should.

 We see the need to access the cloud by capital market participants as a main driver for larger bandwidth on our Colt IQ network.
 Users are also expecting their network to the cloud to provide the same intelligence, flexibility and elasticity seen in the cloud to ensure a homogenous experience end to end; luckily SDN technology makes this possible today.
 While it’s tempting to think that we’re heading for a situation where financial markets and their participants are all cloud-based entities, this may not be the case just yet.
 As it is, the demand for increased, on-demand bandwidth points to certain, “high demand” applications or services being moved to the cloud.

 This has been hastened by the ever increasing regulatory needs, like the impeding MiFID II regulations in Europe, which massively increase firms’ reporting and transparency responsibilities, as well as the amount of data firms deal with every day.
 This has presented an entirely new set of challenges for capital markets firms, not around market factors but around processing and storage capacity.
 Functions such as trade reporting, market surveillance and testing are all ripe for a move to the cloud.
 We’ll also begin to see more collaborative uses of the cloud for functions that are common to all participants but do not constitute any competitive advantage – regulatory compliance, for example.

 An eye on the road ahead

 Clearly cloud solves many problems faced by market participants– scalability, flexibility, lower capex and no footprint to name a few – but it also presents its own set of challenges.